 This material is provided for informational purposes only and should not be viewed as investment, tax, or other advice.
 It does not constitute a contract or an offer for any products or services.
-In the event of a conflict between this material and the official plan documents or insurance policies, any official plan documents or insurance policies will govern.
+In the event of a conflict between this material and the official plan documents or insurance policies will govern.
 The Church Pension Fund ("CPF") and its affiliates (collectively, "CPG") retain the right to amend, terminate, or modify the terms of any benefit plan and/or insurance policy described in this material at any time, for any reason, and, unless otherwise required by applicable law, without notice.